echoedinvoker/python/day7/75-player-lives/memo.md

 ![Alt compare to flowchart2](pic/08.jpg)

 - According to flowchart we can move some codes to the code block of the user's guessed letter to increase performance.
+- I guess coding while referring to flowchart will produce a more efficient script, at least from the above exercise.